rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 1. Client authorize with OAuth 2.0 provider, requesting an `access_token` (using any grant type desired)
 2. Token scope returned by OAuth 2.0 provider must include RabbitMQ resource scopes that follow a convention used by this plugin: `configure:%2F/foo` means "configure permissions for 'foo' in vhost '/'")
 3. Client passes the token as password when connecting to a RabbitMQ node. **The username field is ignored**.
+4. The translated permissions are stored as part of the authenticated connection state and used the same way permissions from RabbitMQ's internal database would be used.

 ## Usage